Shuttle bus: Belgium

-In several European countries, dedicated airport shuttle services are operated by private companies.

 At Brussels Airport, long-distance coach services operate directly from the terminal forecourt, including shuttle lines to and from the Netherlands and Luxembourg.

+Italy

 At Milan Bergamo Airport, official airport buses connect passengers with Milan Centrale station and surrounding cities, with shuttle operators departing from the arrivals level.

 Ukraine

 In Kyiv, Ukraine, there is a short, temporary shuttle bus route connecting the Lybidska station and the Demiivska station to the Teremky station.
 The bus was launched due to the flood between the stations.
 As of 2022, commercial air traffic in Ukraine has been suspended due to martial law and ongoing military conflict.
 Consequently, services that typically connect airports with city centres, including shuttle bus operations, have been discontinued or significantly reduced.